TRELLIS CAPITAL L3C — Fund Manager

 Trellis Capital L3C was established by Kevin Egolf to fund, promote, support and manage sustainable, responsible, regenerative, impact investments.
 As the manager of Local Farms Fund, Trellis Capital L3C handles the day-to-day operations of the fund including fundraising, internal accounting and farmer diligence.
 Trellis Capital L3C reports to directly to a Board of Directors.

 Kevin Egolf is an impact investing professional focusing his efforts on socially responsible farmland investing.
 His passion for sustainable agriculture and extensive finance background naturally led him into the growing impact investing field and towards agriculture.
 Through Iroquois Valley Farms, a leader in triple bottom line impact farmland investing, and Local Farms Fund, an early stage farmer land access venture in the NY Foodshed, Kevin helps investors achieve financial returns while providing social and environmental benefits alongside the investment gains.
-As the Managing Director of Business Operations at Iroquois Valley Farms, Kevin was integral in growing the company from six farms when he joined to over 20 and tripling the number of investors (as of January 2015).
-As a Co-Founder and Manager of Local Farms Fund, Kevin is bringing the Iroquois Valley Farms investment model on a small scale to local early stage farmers.
+As a Co-Founder and Manager of Local Farms Fund, Kevin is bringing his extensive impact investing experience to a small scale and for local early stage farmers.
 Local Farms Fund is opening the doors of private investments to all investors, including non-accredited, following the principles of Slow Money.

 Board Of Directors